Busan Rock Festival

-Busan Rock Festival, inaugurated in 2000, is an outdoor music festival that takes place every summer in Busan.
-It is one of South Korea's longest running modern music festivals.
+Busan Rock Festival (Korean: 부산 록 페스티벌), known as the Busan International Rock Festival (Korean: 부산 국제 록 페스티벌) until 2015, is an annual outdoor music festival that takes place in Busan.
+Founded in 2000, it is one of South Korea's longest-running modern music festivals.
 The lineups include acts of various genres such as rock, metal, indie.
 The admission was free of charge until 2019, when it transitioned into a ticketed event.
+The festival has undergone multiple fee changes, having costed 65 thousand won in 2019, increasing to 110 thousand won in 2023.
+The busan rock festival will cost 231 thousand won in 2024, a 255 percent increase from its first listing as a paid event.
 Busan Rock Festival has been conducting an artist exchange project by promoting international exchanges.